msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/4_Implement_Azure_Security/4_1_User_Authentication_and_Authorization/readme.md

             - User Delegation SAS
               - for Azure AD
               - user impersonation scope is used so that user's permissions matter when we access Azure Storage.
+              - works only* for blob storage
             - Service SAS
               - secured with storage account key
-              - delegates access to resource in ***only one*** of Azure Storage services either a Resource container or Blob storage or a Queue storage or Table storage or Azure Files.
+              - delegates access to resource in ***only one*** of Azure Storage services either:
+                - a Resource container or
+                - Blob storage or
+                - a Queue storage or
+                - Table storage or
             - Account SAS
+              - Azure Files.
               - secured with storage account key.
               - delegates access to resources in ***one or more*** storage services.
               - supports all services offered by User Delegation and Service SAS.